torstenboettjer/flake_psql/README.md

 ## Usage Instructions

-NixOS flakes enable operators to run enterprise programs to build fragmented server **without user-space container (e.g. Docker)**.
-The linux distribution uses Nix packages to create reproducible environments, configures local sockets without open ports by default and eases customizations, e.g. following this example, modifying `example.sql` and/or adding services to `process-compose.yaml` enables engineers to build complex database server.
+NixOS modules run applications as independent, sandboxed processes—without the overhead of a full container runtime like Docker.
+This provides less isolation but superior stability for statefull services like a relational database server.
+Using the Nix package manager, you can still create reproducible environments on developer and production machines alike.
+On developer machines, services are configured with local sockets and no open ports, easing the devlopment process.
+To deploy complex database servers, you simply modify `example.sql` and/or `process-compose.yaml`.
+This declarative approach, rather than a manual, imperative one, allows you to manage the entire service lifecycle and dependencies in a predictable, auditable way.

 ### Create Project Directory

+As a first step, create a local directory and save the `flake.nix` and `src/example.sql` files

 ```sh
 mkdir plpgsql-dev && cd plpgsql-dev
 ```

-Save the `flake.nix` and `src/example.sql` files or fetch the github repository.
+Alternatively you can fetch the github repository.

 ```sh
 git clone https://github.com/torstenboettjer/flake_psql.git